xamarin/xamarin-forms-samples/UserInterface/CardViewDemo/README.md

 ---
-name: Xamarin.Forms - CardView Demos
+name: Xamarin.Forms - ContentView Demos
 description: "This sample demonstrates the creation of a custom CardView control using the Xamarin.Forms ContentView class (UI)."
 page_type: sample
 languages: